Tamayi/hackerbros.tm/README.md

 Stage - [git add] where our "changes" are held before being committed to the Git repository, can undo Local Repository - [git commit] commit the changes into our repository, hard to to undo Remote Repository - [git push] commit that changes onto our remote repository

+# Add a Remote Repository (GitHub)

+We will now create our GitHub repository